35th WESTERN: MAY 12-16, 2014 | SAN DIEGO, CA

 You will learn the fundamentals of the utility rate setting process, including how to establish revenue requirements and the basic concepts of rate design.

 The NARUC Utility Rate School has been sponsored by the Committee on Water of the National Association of Regulatory Utility Commissioners (NARUC) since 1972.
 The Institute of Public Utilities at Michigan State University provides administrative support to the School.
-Check out photos of last year here!
+Check out photos from previous years here!

 NARUC and IPU welcome lifelong learners, including former attendees.
 The Rate School program builds on a tradition of knowledge and experience while incorporating current regulatory issues and methods, providing a great opportunity to reflect and refresh.
 You may have attended Rate School in the past, but the mock rate case and materials are continuously updated.
 As your career evolves, you will welcome fresh insights into familiar concepts.
 And keep in mind that Rate School is eligible for continuing education credits as well as IPU's new Certificate of Continuing Regulatory Education, details of which are available at www.ipu.msu.edu.